Support

 Modern Language Placement Exams

-If you have not been assigned to the Modern Language placement exam and intend to take a language course, please contact your academic advisor.
+Many Bachelor of Art programs at Drexel University require modern language coursework, and therefore students in these programs must take the modern language placement exam.
+If you have not been assigned to the modern language placement exam but intend to take a language course, please contact your academic advisor to request registration.

 Completing Your Exam(s)

 Note: If you believe you will need an accommodation (such as extended time to take your examination(s)) due to a disability, please first make arrangements with Disability Resources.
-More on this process as it specifically relates to Placement Exams here.
+Learn more about receiving accommodations for placement exams.

 1. Pick Up Your Drexel University Account